 We have substantial debt and, as a result, we have significant debt service obligations.
-We maintain \$405.9 million outstanding in a Term Loan Facility due 2024 (Term Loan Facility) at a floating rate of LIBOR plus 2.5%, \$500.0 million of Senior Notes due 2029 (Senior Notes due 2029) at an interest rate of 4.0%, and \$30.0 million outstanding under a \$150.0 million Asia Asset-Based Lending Credit Agreement (Asia ABL).
+As of January 2, 2023, we maintain \$405.9 million outstanding in a Term Loan Facility due 2024 (Term Loan Facility) at a floating rate of LIBOR plus 2.5%, \$500.0 million of Senior Notes due 2029 (Senior Notes due 2029) at an interest rate of 4.0%, and \$30.0 million outstanding under a \$150.0 million Asia Asset-Based Lending Credit Agreement (Asia ABL).
+Subsequent to January 2, 2023, we made an optional debt principal prepayment of \$50.0 million for our Term Loan Facility.
 We and a number of our direct and indirect subsidiaries also have various credit facilities and letters of credit.
 Such agreements also contain certain financial covenants which require us to maintain, under the occurrence of certain events, a consolidated fixed charge coverage ratio.

-Subject to the limits contained in the credit agreements governing the Term Loan Facility, the U.S. ABL, the Asia ABL, the indenture governing the Senior Notes due 2029, and our other debt instruments, we may be able to incur substantial additional debt from time to time to finance working capital, capital expenditures, investments, or acquisitions, or for other purposes.
+Subject to the limits contained in the credit agreements governing the Term Loan Facility, the U.S. Asset-Based Lending Credit Agreement (U.S. ABL), the Asia ABL, the indenture governing the Senior Notes due 2029, and our other debt instruments, we may be able to incur substantial additional debt from time to time to finance working capital, capital expenditures, investments, or acquisitions, or for other purposes.
 If we do so, the risks related to our high level of debt could intensify.
 Specifically, our high level of debt could have important consequences to us and our shareholders.
 For example, it could:

-- make it more difficult for us to satisfy our obligations with respect to our indebtedness, which could in turn result in an event of default on such indebtedness; - require us to use a substantial portion of our cash flow from operations for debt service payments, thereby reducing the availability of cash for working capital, capital expenditures, acquisitions and other general corporate purposes; - impair our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions and other investments or general corporate purposes, which may limit our ability to execute our business strategy; - diminish our ability to withstand a downturn in our business, the industry in which we operate or the economy generally and restrict us from exploiting business opportunities or making acquisitions; - limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate or the general economy; - increase our vulnerability to general adverse economic and industry conditions, including movements in interest rates, which could result in increased borrowing costs; - limit management's discretion in operating our business; and - place us at a competitive disadvantage as compared to our competitors that have less debt as it could limit our ability to capitalize on future business opportunities and to react to competitive pressures or adverse changes.
+- make it more difficult for us to satisfy our obligations with respect to our indebtedness, which could in turn result in an event of default on such indebtedness; - require us to use a substantial portion of our cash flow from operations for debt service payments, thereby reducing the availability of cash for working capital, capital expenditures, acquisitions and other general corporate purposes;

+- impair our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions and other investments or general corporate purposes, which may limit our ability to execute our business strategy; - diminish our ability to withstand a downturn in our business, the industry in which we operate or the economy generally and restrict us from exploiting business opportunities or making acquisitions; - limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate or the general economy; - increase our vulnerability to general adverse economic and industry conditions, including increases in interest rates, that result in increased borrowing costs; - limit management's discretion in operating our business; and - place us at a competitive disadvantage as compared to our competitors that have less debt as it could limit our ability to capitalize on future business opportunities and to react to competitive pressures or adverse changes.

-In addition, the indenture governing the Senior Notes due 2029, and the credit agreements governing the Term Loan Facility, the U.S. ABL and the Asia ABL contain restrictive covenants that will limit our ability to engage in activities that may be in our longterm best interest.
+In addition, the indenture governing the Senior Notes due 2029 and the credit agreements governing the Term Loan Facility, the U.S. ABL and the Asia ABL contain restrictive covenants that limit our ability to engage in activities that may be in our long-term best interest.
 Our failure to comply with those covenants could result in an event of default which, if not cured or waived, could result in the acceleration of all our debt.